Sweden's Evolution bets online casinos will outstrip physical venues

-STOCKHOLM (Reuters) - Swedish gambling technology company Evolution is betting online casinos will increasingly replace physical venues and help to maintain its rapid recent expansion.
+Swedish gambling technology company Evolution (EVOG.ST) is betting online casinos will increasingly replace physical venues and help to maintain its rapid recent expansion.

 Evolution shares have jumped 170% over the past year, boosted by growing demand for online casinos during lockdowns, pushing its market value up to 314 billion crowns ($38 billion) compared with less than 3 billion when it listed in 2015.

-That puts the firm, which produces and licenses live casinos to gaming operators, among Sweden’s 10 biggest listed companies along with the likes of telecoms equipment maker Ericsson, which has a 367 billion crown market value.
+That puts the firm, which produces and licenses live casinos to gaming operators, among Sweden's 10 biggest listed companies along with the likes of telecoms equipment maker Ericsson (ERICb.ST), which has a 367 billion crown market value.

-Evolution, which has more than 500 customers including 888 Casino and Betsson, bought Swedish rival NetEnt for $2.12 billion last year, handing it popular slot games such as Starburst and Piggy Riches.
+Evolution, which has more than 500 customers including 888 Casino (888.L) and Betsson (BETSb.ST), bought Swedish rival NetEnt for $2.12 billion last year, handing it popular slot games such as Starburst and Piggy Riches.

 Chief Executive Martin Carlesund said Evolution could buy companies anywhere as it plans to be present in all regulated gambling markets, though it was not aiming to drive consolidation in the industry.